jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 TOTAL (42)                      29,844.014868  100.0%  291,288  0.102455  0.000000  0.659325
 ```

-The 'think time' value of 1 second that was built in to `cull-snmfc.rc` was changed from 1 to 0.5
+The 'think time' value of 1 second that was built into `cull-snmfc.rc` was changed from 1 to 0.5

 ```text
 $ mrskew --rc=cull-snmfc.rc trace-overhead-.5-sec-think-time/trace/trace-8-20230920190529/*.trc